MicrosoftDocs/biztalk-docs/biztalk/technical-guides/performance-tools.md

 ---
 # Performance Tools
 This topic provides information on tools you can use to evaluate the performance of a BizTalk Server solution.
 The tools described in this topic have different purposes; some are designed to evaluate end-to-end performance while others focus on evaluating performance of a particular aspect of a BizTalk Server solution.

-## BizTalk Server Orchestration Profiler
- The BizTalk Server Orchestration Profiler is used to view orchestration tracking data for a specified period of time and is useful for determining where performance bottlenecks exist in orchestrations.

- For more information about the BizTalk Server Orchestration Profiler, see [BizTalk Server 2006 Orchestration Profiler](http://go.microsoft.com/fwlink/?LinkId=102209) (http://go.microsoft.com/fwlink/?LinkId=102209).

-> [!NOTE]
->  Use of this tool is not supported by Microsoft, and Microsoft makes no guarantees about the suitability of this programs.
-Use of this program is entirely at your own risk.
-Also note that this utility was designed to work with BizTalk Server 2006 and therefore may not work as expected on BizTalk Server 2010.

 ## BizUnit and BizUnit Designer
  BizUnit is a framework designed for automated testing of BizTalk solutions.
 BizUnit is an excellent tool for testing end-to-end BizTalk Server scenarios.
 Performing automated testing of BizTalk solutions with BizUnit is the primary focus of the [Implementing Automated Testing](../technical-guides/implementing-automated-testing.md) section of this guide.
 See [BizUnit](https://github.com/BizUnit/BizUnit).